VictoriaMetrics/VictoriaMetrics/docs/stream-aggregation.md

 [vmagent](https://docs.victoriametrics.com/vmagent.html) and [single-node VictoriaMetrics](https://docs.victoriametrics.com/Single-server-VictoriaMetrics.html)
 can aggregate incoming [samples](https://docs.victoriametrics.com/keyConcepts.html#raw-samples) in streaming mode by time and by labels before data is written to remote storage.
-The aggregation is applied to all the metrics received via any [supported data ingestion protocol](https://docs.victoriametrics.com/#how-to-import-time-series-data) and/or scraped from [Prometheus-compatible targets](https://docs.victoriametrics.com/#how-to-scrape-prometheus-exporters-such-as-node-exporter).
+The aggregation is applied to all the metrics received via any [supported data ingestion protocol](https://docs.victoriametrics.com/#how-to-import-time-series-data) and/or scraped from [Prometheus-compatible targets](https://docs.victoriametrics.com/#how-to-scrape-prometheus-exporters-such-as-node-exporter) after applying all the configured [relabeling stages](https://docs.victoriametrics.com/vmagent.html#relabeling).

 Stream aggregation ignores timestamps associated with the input [samples](https://docs.victoriametrics.com/keyConcepts.html#raw-samples).
 It expects that the ingested samples have timestamps close to the current time.